mpneuried/dailyjs/_posts/2012-02-22-node-roundup.md

 });
 {% endhighlight %}

-The model definitions offer an alternative to [Mongoose](http://mongoosejs.com/), and may appeal to those working on CoffeeScript-based projects.
+The model definitions offer an alternative to [Mongoose](http://mongoosejs.com/), and may appeal to those working on CoffeeScript-based projects:

+{% highlight coffeescript %}
+class Post
+  constructor: ->
+    super 'posts'

+Post = Mongorito.bake Post

+post = new Post
+post.title = 'About Mongorito'

+post.save (err) ->
+  # saved!
+{% endhighlight %}

 Despite being a new library, the author says the code is being used in production software, and he's written some [Mocha](http://visionmedia.github.com/mocha/) unit tests.